Starts in:

 CONTACT HOURS

-This course has been approved for 1.0 CM points toward RBP/CBSP recertification.
-ABSA International is approved as a provider of continuing education programs in the clinical laboratory sciences by the ASCLS P.A.C.E.® Program.
-This course is approved for 8.50 P.A.C.E.® contact hours.
-The links to the various invitations for the course will be unique to the user and cannot be shared.
-The links to the various invitations for the course will be unique to the user and cannot be shared.
-The links are for single, individual use only.
-If more than one occurrence of an individual’s name is on the Zoom attendee list or a name not of the roster, all instances will be removed from the webinar with no refund.
-The webinar and its associated links are for single, individual use only.
+This course has been approved for 1.0 CM points toward RBP/CBSP recertification. *ABSA International is approved as a provider of continuing education programs in clinical laboratory sciences by the ASCLS P.A.C.E.® Program.
+This course is approved for 7.5 P.A.C.E.® contact hours.
+Course access links are unique and for individual use only.
+Sharing is prohibited.
+Duplicate logins or unregistered attendees will be removed from the webinar without a refund.

 Objectives: